ic005k/Xiasl/README.md

 * humanized search function, and supports simple regular expressions

+* Search box supports history list and input auto-complete

+* Automatically mark all search results

+* Search result counter

+* Drag and drop tabs to form a new window

 * Unlimited levels of revocation and recovery

 * compile the wrong place, next to the line number with red dot to identify